-Welcome to the Creosote Council!
-Creosote-treated wood products have been making a valuable contribution to the nation’s transportation, communications, energy, and maritime infrastructures for more than a century.
+Creosote wood preservative is integral to the nation’s transportation, communications, energy, and maritime infrastructures for more than a century.
 Today’s railway ties, utility poles, and marine pilings are protected with creosote from insect infestation and decay.
-In terms of performance and cost, creosote-treated wood products deliver benefits that cannot be matched by substitutes.
+In terms of performance and cost, coal tar creosote-treated wood products deliver benefits that cannot be matched by substitutes.

 Video: Creosote-Treated Wood Products

 This video explains creosote’s contribution to the longevity of wood products, its many uses, its treatments processes, and more.

 Creosote's Role in Critical Infrastructure

 Creosote-treated industrial wood products are long-lasting — railroad crossties, bridge timbers, utility poles, foundation piling, and more.